NSFatalError/Relay/README.md

 - Macro expansions are compiled in the context of the module where they’re used.
 This allows references in the macro to be overloaded by locally available symbols.
 - Swift exposes `ObservationRegistrar` as a documented, public API, making it possible to use it safely and directly.

-`Publishable` leverages these facts to overload the default `ObservationRegistrar` with a custom one that:
+By leveraging these facts, the `@Publishable` macro can overload the default `ObservationRegistrar` with a custom one that:
 - Forwards changes to Swift’s native `ObservationRegistrar`
 - Simultaneously emits values through generated `Combine` publishers